Last updated 31st July, 2025

 The most common DIY window cleaning technique requires little more than a bucket, some water, and a mild cleaning solution.

-You could use a specialist window cleaning chemical, costing between £1.50 - £4.00 for 750ml.
+You could use a specialist window cleaning chemical, costing between £1.50 to £4.00 for 750ml.
 However, a cheaper alternative is just washing-up liquid, which costs as a little as 80p per 500ml.
 If you decide to use washing-up liquid, then ensure you use it sparingly — trying not to create too many suds as they can be difficult to remove without causing streaks and smudging.

 Similar to the professional water-fed pole cleaning technique, but utilising tap water instead of pure.
 The pole, which can be purchased for between £12 for a basic pole with washer attachment up to around £80 for a high-quality, durable pole with a mixed-head attachment, can be attached to a hose.